A loyalty program is a great way to show your customers that you appreciate their business, and...

 "We randomly check IDs for Online Orders to ensure order accuracy"

 By being proactive and helping safeguard your customers, you are also ensuring your customers that you are working hard and that everyone is getting their correct orders.
 This can save you time, money, and ultimately your reputation.

 I'm still getting some chargebacks, what tools can merchants use to avoid Chargebacks and disputes?

 There currently isn't a 100% full proof method of completely eliminating chargebacks, however, If you are using a Clover Device, you can also use Clovers Built in "Fraud Tools" to help block transactions that don't meet your ordering criteria.
 For example, you can block transactions that exceed a certain dollar amount, or you can block transactions that are outside a specific zone.
 If you are using Branded App by Zaytech you can block specific customers with fraudulent intentions from Ordering Online.

 The key is to take measures to minimize them as much as possible.

 However, there will always be a small percentage of customers that will try to take advantage of the system.

-These lost costs should be considered in advance so when a chargeback does happen, a kitchen equipment breaks, or when food spoils, the business owner is not shocked and loses their cool.
+These lost costs should be considered in advance so that when a chargeback does happen, kitchen equipment breaks, or when food spoils, the business owner is not shocked and loses their cool.

-Rather, business owners and managers should learn from the experience, and takes active steps to help reduce it from happening it again.
+Rather, business owners and managers should learn from the experience, and take active steps to help reduce it from happening again.